 4. Keep Your Site Up-to-Date

-One of the main reasons why WordPress sites become slow over time is because they are not kept updated.
+One of the main reasons why WordPress sites become slow over time is that they are not kept updated.
 Both WordPress itself and all the themes and plugins need to be updated regularly.

 Not only do updates include new features, but they also come with security enhancements and bug fixes.
 While it’s important to keep everything updated, you also need to be careful about compatibility.